Proofs of NP = coNP = PSPACE: Current upgrade: Survey of proofs

-\begin{definition} A given tree-like or dag-like deduction $\partial$ with conclusion $\rho $ is \emph{polynomial}, resp. \emph{quasi-polynomial}, if its weight, resp. height plus total weight of distinct formulas involved, is polynomial in the weight of $\rho $, $\left| \rho \right| $. \end{definition}
+\begin{definition} A given tree-like or dag-like deduction with conclusion $\rho $ is called \emph{polynomial}, resp. \emph{quasi-polynomial}, if its weight, resp. height plus total weight of distinct formulas involved, is polynomial in the size of $\rho $, $\left| \rho \right| $. \end{definition}